zultron/rocker/README.md

 # Docker dev container

-This Dockerfile builds images with the basic tools for developing LinuxCNC/Machinekit and FreeCAD.
+A Dockerfile for images with basic software build tools.
 The `master` branch builds Debian Jessie-based images, and `trusty` builds Ubuntu Trusty-based images.

+Out of the box, packages are installed to build and run LinuxCNC/Machinekit, FreeCAD and Scan Tailor.
+The Dockerfile is easily modified to support other software.

 ## Building